EPL GW-3 FPL Player Picks

 Rodrigo (£6.1m, Leeds v Chelsea)

 Available for just £6.1m, Rodrigo is looking like a fantastic bargain for FPL managers.
-The Spanish international has returned seven and 15 points respectively in Leeds United’s first two Premier League fixtures.
-The midfielder seems to have carried on the mantle of the team’s go-to guy in the absence of Raphinha, who moved to Barcelona in the summer.
+The Spanish international has returned +7 and +15 points respectively in Leeds United’s first two Premier League fixtures.
+The midfielder seems to have taken on the mantle previously worn by Raphinha, now moved to Barcelona.
 Plus, an adductor injury to club striker Patrick Bamford could see Rodrigo pushed further forward as the club’s No. 9 if Bamford doesn’t pass fit.
 Playing closer to the goal wouldn’t be a bad thing right?

 Strikers